Current Progress on a Gene Therapy for Dravet Syndrome

 Mutations in SCN1A gene that cause Dravet haploinsufficiency

-I think of the entire recipe blog as our DNA.
-The blog then has individual blog posts detailing a recipe (the genes).
-Just like a recipe blog post has a lot of extra details that tell you all about the background of the recipe, there is a lot of other information in the DNA surrounding a gene that informs which cells should use the gene, when they should use the gene, how they might modify the gene for different situations, and how much of the gene to express.
-Each gene would be an individual recipe blog post about making one specific recipe.
+Think of DNA as the entire catalogue of a cooking blog with lots of different recipes.
+Individual blog posts detailing a recipe represent unique genes.
+Cooking blog posts are often full of a lot of extra details that tell you all about the background of the recipe, when the author likes to make the recipe, how many servings the recipe will make, and perhaps even ways the recipe can be varied.
+DNA is actually very similar!
+There is a lot of information in the DNA surrounding the code for an individual gene that provides instructions for things like which cells should use the gene, when they should use the gene, how they might modify the gene for different situations, and how much of the gene to make.

-Finally, the RNA-recipe is used to make a protein.
+Finally, the recipe instructions encoded in the RNA are used to make the actual gene recipe- a protein.
 This biological process is called translation, and would be equivalent to actually cooking the recipe.
 In the case of SCN1A, the mRNA contains the recipe to make a sodium channel called Nav1.1.
 This sodium channel is used primarily by inhibitory neurons in the brain that help to calm electrical activity used in neuronal communication (See Figure 1 for more details).
+When there is a genetic mutation in SCN1A, the recipe instructions may no longer make sense, either stopping too early before the recipe is complete, missing steps, or including incorrect steps.

 Written by Veronica Hood, PhD; DSF Scientific Director

 CRISPR.
 CRISPR technology has gained a lot of notoriety in recent years.
-Commonly, CRISPR technology is used to “cut and paste” sequences of DNA, and the therapeutic potential has been largely focused on the ability to cut out and correct mutations in DNA.
-Notably, this would still be a challenging approach for Dravet syndrome with the current technology given the size of the SCN1A gene and broad spread of mutations across the entire gene within the patient population.
+Commonly, CRISPR technology is used to “cut and paste” sequences of DNA, and the therapeutic potential has largely focused on the ability to cut out and correct mutations in DNA and replace them with the correctg genetic information.
+Notably, this would still be a challenging approach for Dravet syndrome (at least with the current technology) given the size of the SCN1A gene and the large number of unique mutations that span across the entire SCN1A gene that are represented within the patient population.
 However, some researchers have been utilizing CRISPR technology in a different way to increase gene expression.
-Traditionally, ‘CRISPR associated protein 9’ or “Cas9”, is used in conjunction with a “guide RNA sequence” to locate the target DNA sequence and make a cut.
-Scientists have created a deactivated version of Cas9, called dCas9, no longer harbors the ability to cut DNA, but instead can be connected to molecules that increase gene expression.
+Traditionally, ‘CRISPR associated protein 9’ or “Cas9”, is used in conjunction with a “guide sequence” to locate the target DNA sequence (usually around the spot where a gene mutation is present) and make a cut.
+Scientists have created a deactivated version of Cas9, called dCas9, that no longer harbors the ability to cut DNA, but instead can be connected to molecules that increase gene expression.
 This approach is also referred to as ‘CRISPR activation’ or ‘CRISPRa.’
 Several groups of academic researchers are investigating how this technology could be utilized to increase SCN1A expression by targeting dCas9 to specific regulatory regions for SCN1A.6,7 Work in cell lines and mouse models of Dravet syndrome have shown the effectiveness of this approach to increase SCN1A, and consequently levels of the Nav1.1 sodium channel.
 Additionally, experiments indicate that this treatment approach can improve neuronal communication and seizure activity in Dravet syndrome mice.
 While encouraging, this work is still in preclinical development; there are challenges to the delivery method and efficiency of increasing gene expression.
 One of these studies used injection of multiple delivery vectors to contain both the dCas9 and the guide RNA sequences with limited expression in the brain, and the other study took advantage of mouse genetics to ensure the efficient delivery to the correct cells.
-Despite the need for advancements to the technology for eventual human therapies, these proof-of-concept studies highlight that this approach could correct the haploinsufficiency of SCN1A and improve patient outcomes.
+Despite the need for those advancements to the technology for eventual human therapies, these proof-of-concept studies highlight that this approach could correct the haploinsufficiency of SCN1A and improve patient outcomes.
+And recently a biotechnology company, Regel Therapeutics, has announced they are working on a therapeutic for Dravet syndrome in their pipeline utilizing this type of technology, so those advancements are likely in progress.

 Regulation of expression can also occur at the RNA-level.
 Scientists are taking advantage of some of those regulatory instructions to increase the amount of Nav1.1 that SCN1A mRNA creates by targeting alternative splicing, correction of nonsense mutations, and stabilization of SCN1A mRNA transcripts.

-TANGO ASO.
-Stoke Therapeutics has developed a strategy called STK-001 that works at the level of RNA-splicing.
+TANGO ASO: Zorevunersen (STK-001) uses Targeted Augmentation of Nuclear Gene Output (TANGO) to Increase Expression of SCN1A with an Anti-sense Oligonucleotide (ASO).
+Stoke Therapeutics has developed a strategy called zorevunersen (STK-001) that works at the level of RNA-splicing.
 RNA-splicing occurs to remove the sections copied from the DNA code that are not essential to the “recipe” for creating the protein product (in this case, Nav1.1).
 The SCN1A mRNA sometimes includes a section of the DNA code called a poison exon within the RNA transcript that tells the cell to trash the strand of RNA instead of using it to produce the Nav1.1 protein.
 Stoke Therapeutics’ approach, called Target Augmentation of Nuclear Gene Output (TANGO), sends in a small piece of RNA that blocks the inclusion of the poison exon, and thus, increases the amount of RNA strands that produce Nav1.1.8 The small piece of RNA, called an antisense oligonucleotide or ASO, can enter cells and interact with targeted sections of genetic material.
-The advantage to this approach from Stoke is that only the cells that should be naturally expressing SCN1A should be affected by the therapy, helping to reduce off-target effects.
-STK-001 is delivered by intrathecal injection (similar to a lumbar puncture or an epidural).
-Preclinical work showed efficacy to reduce seizures and mortality in mouse models of Dravet syndrome.9,10 Clinical trials (called the MONARCH Study in the US) began in late 2020 for STK-001 to determine the safety, pharmacokinetics, and efficacy in patients with Dravet syndrome.
-STK-001 is not a permanent or one-time therapy; instead, STK-001 will likely need to be administered every several months and the current trial will aim to identify the optimal dosing schedule.
-As of reports from July 2022, the trials have been progressing safely with some early indications of seizure reduction.
+The advantage to this approach from Stoke is that only the cells that are naturally expressing SCN1A should be affected by the therapy, potentially helping to reduce off-target effects.
+Zorevunersen (STK-001) is delivered by intrathecal injection (a similar process to a lumbar puncture or an epidural).
+Preclinical work showed efficacy to reduce seizures and mortality in mouse models of Dravet syndrome.9,10 Phase 1/2a clinical trials began in 2020 in the US and then UK for zorevunersen (STK-001) to determine the safety, pharmacokinetics, and efficacy in patients with Dravet syndrome.
+Zorevunersen (STK-001) is not a permanent or one-time therapy; instead, zorevunersen will likely need to be administered every several months.
+The current Phase 1/2a trials have shown significant reductions in seizure frequency and patients that have transitioned to continued dosing in the open-label extension studies have shown improvements in measures of cognition and behavior.
+This data suggests zorevunersen (STK-001) may be the first ever disease-modifying therapy for Dravet syndrome (read more in this blog).
+Stoke Therapeutics is now (as of August 2024) working towards a global Phase 3 program to continue to assess the safety and efficacy of zorevunersen in patients with Dravet syndrome.
+They hope to initiate Phase 3 studies in 2025.

 tRNA.
 Tevard Biosciences (who partnered with Zogenix, now a part of UCB in late 2020) is working to advance two therapies that could correct the SCN1A haploinsufficiency in Dravet syndrome.
 They use a different kind of RNA, called transfer RNA or tRNA, to increase SCN1A expression.
 The first approach specifically targets nonsense mutations.
 Nonsense mutations create a change in the DNA code that tells the cell to prematurely stop making the Nav1.1 protein, leading to a shortened version that gets broken down by the cell (or does not work as efficiently as it should).
 The therapy in development uses a tRNA that can overcome the nonsense mutation by reading through the premature stop signal and allowing the Nav1.1 protein to be made correctly.11 The other therapy they are developing also uses tRNA, but this approach helps to stabilize the SCN1A mRNA so that it can be used to create more copies of the Nav1.1 protein.
 Both of these approaches would be delivered in an AAV vector to cells in the brain, making them a one-time therapy.
 In addition to these tRNA approaches, in the spring of 2022, Tevard also added a third approach to their developmental pipeline, called an mRNA-amplifier, to increase expression from mRNA strands.12 Currently, the preclinical experiments have all been done in cells, and the company is now working with animal models of Dravet syndrome.
 These therapies are exciting because of the potential they hold for broad application to other genes, but there is still a lot of proof-of-concept work that will have to be done.

 As mentioned above, one of the major challenges to overcome for gene therapy in Dravet syndrome has been the size of SCN1A, which is too large to fit into the vectors that would be most ideal for delivery to neurons in the brain.
-Several academic research collaborations are working on utilizing larger types of adenoviral vectors to deliver a replacement copy of the SCN1A gene.14,15 All of these studies are still in early stages, but the work in cells and mouse models have promising results.
+Several academic research collaboratives are working on utilizing larger types of adenoviral vectors to deliver a full replacement copy of SCN1A.14,15 Another method being investigated is if the SCN1A gene could be split in half, delivered in two smaller AAV delivery vectors and then the two parts of the gene reassemble in the target cell.16 All of these studies are still in early stages, but the work in cells and mouse models have promising results.
 It is yet to be determined what the challenges of using these gene replacement approaches in humans might be, but the field is marching forward steadily.

 A few researchers have attempted to compensate for the decreased expression of SCN1A by altering other genes in the same pathway.
-One group sent in another copy of a gene (NaV1B) that interacts with Nav1.1, with mixed results based on sex in a mouse model of Dravet syndrome and modest impacts on seizures.16 Another group has decreased expression of a separate sodium channel gene, SCN8A, which eliminated behavioral (motor) seizures (for 5 months post-treatment) and reduced mortality in a mouse model of Dravet syndrome.17 In 2021, DSF awarded a post-doctoral fellowship to a researcher working on this approach.
+One group sent in another copy of a gene (NaV1B) that interacts with the sodium channel Nav1.1, with mixed results based on sex in a mouse model of Dravet syndrome and overall modest impacts on seizures.17 Another group has decreased expression of a separate sodium channel gene, SCN8A, which eliminated behavioral (motor) seizures (for 5 months post-treatment) and reduced mortality in a mouse model of Dravet syndrome.18 In 2021, DSF awarded a post-doctoral fellowship to a researcher working on this approach.

 In summary, there are several disease-modifying therapeutic approaches in various stages of development for Dravet syndrome.
-It is encouraging to see so many different tactics being employed to overcome the challenges to correcting the haploinsufficiency of SCN1A in Dravet syndrome, and the future of these potentially disease-modifying therapies is bright.
+It is encouraging to see so many different tactics being employed to overcome the challenges to correcting the haploinsufficiency of SCN1A in Dravet syndrome.
+DSF has worked diligently to fund basic research that lays the groundwork for the development of genetic therapies.
+DSF also continues to work closely with industry as they develop therapies for human patients.

 Learn more about the genetics of Dravet syndrome.